Experiment: Muscle Action Potentials

-- Plug in your SmartPhone as see if you can detect any Motor APs.
+- Observe your smartphone or computer screen to see if you can isolate single muscle action potentials.
 You may find you have to "think about moving" so that you only generate a single twitch and a single AP!
 See if you can do it!

 Science Fair Project Ideas